jstoppa/jstoppa.com/content/posts/getting_started_with_openai_in_python/post.md

 # Print the generated greeting
 print(response.choices[0].text.strip())
 ```
-5. Run the openai_hello_world.py script in your virtual environment, the script will call the OpenAI API, generate a creative greeting, and print it to the console.
+5. Run the openai_hello_world.py script in your virtual environment, the script will call the Completion API from OpenAI to  generate a creative greeting, it will then print the results to the console.

 ![Running OpenAI code](/posts/getting_started_with_openai_in_python/running_openai_code.gif)

 ## Conclusion

-Congratulations!
+Well done!
 You have successfully set up your Windows environment for OpenAI development.
-You've learned how to install Python and pip, create virtual environments, and debug code in VSCode using the openai library.
+You've learned how to install `Python` and `pip`, create `virtual environments`, and debug code in `VSCode` using the openai library.
 Now you're ready to dive into the world of OpenAI and start building exciting projects!